 We’ve updated our trip change and cancellation policies for charters affected by COVID-19.
 Learn more

 San Francisco is a great place to take your students on a field trip.
 Although there may be fog outside, the day can be brightened by a learning excursion to a new place.
-San Francisco offers a wealth of choices for students of all ages.
+San Francisco offers a wealth of popular destinations for students of all ages.

 As an educator, you know how important hands-on learning is for students.
 Visiting a location that allows students to explore the material on their own gives students the wheel.
 And when students are driven by interest and curiosity, they retain what they learn.
 Field trips create this experience by their very nature.